python-rapidjson/python-rapidjson/docs/quickstart.rst

 Incompatibilities
 -----------------

-Here are things in the standard ``json`` library supports that we have decided not to support:
+Here are things in the standard ``json`` library that we have decided not to
+support:

 * ``separators`` argument.
 This is mostly used for pretty printing and not supported by RapidJSON_ so it isn't a high priority.
 We do support